Stormwater Management Program

 What problems are caused by Stormwater Runoff?

 Where stormwater falls or melts on impervious surfaces, large volumes of water run rapidly into storm drains, sewer systems, and drainage ditches, which swiftly carry that water to our local streams, lakes, wetlands and rivers.
-This creates several environmental problems:
+The list of environmental problems created by stormwater runoff includes:

 - Downstream flooding